 For example: if 100 people land on a page, and 5 of them view just the page and then exit the website without further interacting with the page or visiting other ones, the page has a bounce rate of 5%.

-A high bounce rate doesn’t necessarily mean users aren't engaged.
+A high bounce rate doesn’t necessarily mean users aren't engaged or finding what they need.
 Whether a high bounce is 'good' or 'bad' actually depends on what you’re expecting visitors to do on your website: